Skip to content

 In other words, a shareholders’ agreement is a separate but parallel contract that creates a separate set of rights and obligations between the parties to the agreement.
 So, for example, where the shareholders’ agreement has a term that prevents one director from being removed by the others, the company (through the direction of a majority of its shareholders) can still remove the director.

-However, each shareholder that does so breaches the private shareholders’ agreement.
-This, in turn, gives the aggrieved director a right to claim against the offending shareholders for damages for breach of contract.
+However, each shareholder who does so breaches the private shareholders’ agreement.
+This, in turn, gives the aggrieved director the right to claim damages against the offending shareholders for breach of contract.
 Nevertheless, a breach of the shareholders’ agreement does not invalidate the shareholders’ vote to remove the director at the company level.

 Front page of publication